Human Service Acronyms

-- The state of Illinois helps income-eligible families pay for the child care services needed to work or attend school, training and other work-related activities.
-If you think you may qualify, please submit an application to a Child Care Resource and Referral (CCR&R) agency or child care center/home who is contracted with DHS to provide child care subsidies.
+- The state of Illinois helps income-eligible families pay for the child care services needed to work or attend school, training, and other work-related activities.
+Financial assistance eligibility determined through the submission of an application to a Child Care Resource and Referral (CCR&R) agency or child care center/home who is contracted with DHS to provide child care subsidies.

 CCR&R – Child Care Resources and Referrals

 - Child Care Resource and Referral of Midwestern Illinois is a not-for-profit 501(c)3 social service agency.
 The agency is a part of a statewide network of child care resource and referral agencies funded by the Illinois Department of Human Services, as well as a part of the Child Care Aware National Network of Child Care Resource and Referral Agencies.
-Our office serves the Illinois counties of Henderson, Henry, Knox, McDonough, Mercer, Rock Island, and Warren.
-Our focus is on locating child care that is tailored to meet the needs of each family, helping families determine if they qualify for assistance in paying for child care, providing training for those who work with children, recruiting additional child care providers and providing relevant consultations in child care programs.
-The agency is also proud to advocate on behalf of children, families and early care and education professionals.
+CCR&R serves the Illinois counties of Henderson, Henry, Knox, McDonough, Mercer, Rock Island, and Warren.
+Program services focus on locating child care that is tailored to meet the needs of each family, helping families determine if they qualify for assistance in paying for child care, providing training for those who work with children, recruiting additional child care providers and providing relevant consultations in child care programs.

 CCE – Coordinated Care Entity

-- CCE’s are provider based networks and are a form of MCE’s and are primarily for seniors and persons with disabilities and children with complex medical needs.
-They enroll no more than 1,000 individuals per CCE.
+- CCE’s are provider based networks and form of MCE’s that primarily serve seniors, persons with disabilities, and children with complex medical needs.
+No more than 1,000 individuals are enrolled per CCE.